Salted Dark Chocolate Pretzel Cookies

 These cookies are loaded with sweet and salty goodness - and totally addictive.
 Best of all they only require one bowl, making clean-up a breeze.
 Vegan & gluten free. <jump to recipe>

 The idea for salted dark chocolate pretzel cookies came to me while on the road, which is where I’ve been spending a lot of time.
 A couple months ago, I got a call that I never wanted to receive.
 It was life, smacking me in the face.
 Pretty hard.
-It kicked off a stint of road trips: 500 miles every weekend, to visit one of my favorite humans as many times as I could while I still had the chance.
+It kicked off a stint of road trips: 500 miles every weekend, to visit one of my favorite humans as many times as I could while we still had the chance.
 When you log 3500+ miles in a condensed period of time, you get to know the highway gas stations quite well.
 Convenience store pit-stops quickly became the most reliable part of a totally unpredictable couple of months.
 And I (begrudgingly) embraced it.

 After a number of attempts, I can now report that a) dark chocolate + pretzel is an epic combination (duh), and more importantly, b) this cookie combo can be made vegan and gluten free.
 I couldn’t tell you exactly how many times I’ve tested these (Anguel swears it’s over ten, I think closer to eight).
 But it was all in the name of developing a reliable cookie that works time and time again.
 Because this is my new favorite cookie, and you can bet I’ll be making it for years to come.
 The final recipe, is pretty damn close to perfection: the cookies are soft, tender and totally addictive.
 They’re loaded with dark chocolate, topped with flaky sea salt, and packed with pretzel bits for some extra crunch.
 Insanely good.
 I hope you like them as much as we do!